 What do you mean by project stakeholder?

-A group of entities that have an interest in a project is called a project stakeholder.
+A group of entities interested in a project is called a project stakeholder.
 These entities could be a group of people who may belong from within the organization or perhaps outside.
 For example, members of a project team could be typical project stakeholders.
-This could comprise of project managers, resource allocators, the end customers for whom the project is solely intended for, and company executives could be examples of being important stakeholders in a project.
+This could comprise project managers, resource allocators, the end customers for whom the project is solely intended, and company executives could be examples of essential stakeholders in a project.

-These entities or bodies have a say in these projects which is coined as interest.
-A project may be affected to a large extent because of their positive or negative influence on the completion of a project.
-Project stakeholders are particularly careful in involving themselves right from the beginning of the project to its’ launch so as to not hamper their own interests and suit their choices and perspectives.
+These entities or bodies have a say in these projects, coined as interest.
+A project may be affected to a large extent because of its positive or negative influence on the completion of a project.
+Project stakeholders are cautious in involving themselves from the project’s beginning to its launch not to hamper their interests and suit their choices and perspectives.

-- They may help raise or contribute funds for a project or may sponsor it themselves
+- They may help raise or contribute funds for a project or sponsor it themselves.

-- They have a very strong interest or profit (gain) upon a successful project completion
+- They have a strong interest or profit (gain) upon successful project completion.

 - Might have a negative or a positive input on the outcome of the project completion process

-- Customers: They are basically the users of the product or service that the organization is offering, which may include internal or external customers.
-Since they are the clients who have invested heavily in the project, the timely launch of the project would help them increase their revenues from their business services, operations, and offerings to avoid the consequential cause.
+- Customers: They are the users of the organization’s product or service, which may include internal or external customers.
+Since clients have invested heavily in the project, the timely launch would help them increase revenues from their business services, operations, and offerings to avoid the consequential cause.

-- Executives of the company: These executives are responsible for the timely completion of the project without missing the deadline.
+- Executives of the company: These executives are responsible for the project’s timely completion without missing the deadline.
 The timely launch of a project saves on avoiding time overrun, cost overrun, and other factors like keeping the inventory idle.
-Proper manning of human labor is well-planned and executed in advance so as to carry out the project effectively.
+Effective project execution requires proper planning and advance execution of human labor management.

 - Project Manager: is the project leader who handles and leads the entire team, managing people, resources, budgets, and finances

-- The team members: who actually work on the project under the leadership of the project manager
+- The team members: who work on the project under the leadership of the project manager

 - Resource level managers: who at all times monitor and control the different kinds of resources that would be needed during the development stages of the project